Ten Must-Do Hikes In Beautiful British Columbia

 Something went wrong.
 Please check your entries and try again.

-I grew up in beautiful British Columbia and I consider myself lucky because I’ve always been surrounded by the mountains and ocean, with adventure on my doorstep.
+I grew up in beautiful British Columbia and I consider myself lucky because I’ve always been surrounded by the mountains and ocean with many hikes at my doorstep, including these ten must-do hikes in British Columbia.
 After hiking for years, I’ve been able to explore a lot of the trails and provincial parks near Vancouver.
-Below are ten of my favorite hikes rated easy to difficult.
-All are within a few hours driving distance from the city.
-My challenge to you is to crush all of these (in order) this summer —you’ve got this!
+All of the following hikes are within a few hours driving distance from Vancouver.
+I’ve listed them from easy to difficult, enjoy!

 When hiking, and generally any time you’re outside, it’s important to follow the Leave No Trace Principles.
 They are seven things you can do to help preserve the environment for generations to come.
 Take only photos, and leave only footprints.